kylpo/notes/Perfect-OS.md

 # Workspaces/Spaces/Virtual Desktops
 Spaces short for Workspaces.
 Ubuntu calls them Workspaces.

+How do workspaces work on mobile?
+[Split\-screen creator \- Android Apps on Google Play](https://play.google.com/store/apps/details?id=com.fb.splitscreencreator) has an interesting idea of bundling split-screen apps together as a shortcut.

 # App Switcher
 Some combo of Android and gnome-shell?